dankuck/dankuck.github.io/_posts/2016-12-12-four-sciences.md

      by Urcomunicacion
 </div>

 <p>The most common time for anyone to use the word is in just one phrase: "Science doesn't know why a bee can fly."
-They are the science, in that sentence.
+The scientists are the science, in that sentence.
 And it's a dirty lie.</p>

 <p>The mechanism by which a bee flies has been <a href="http://www.todayifoundout.com/index.php/2013/08/bumblebee-flight-does-not-violate-the-laws-of-physics/">well understood</a> for quite a long time.
 The confusion is that one time one of those people who are part of Science said something to the effect of "If an airplane were the size of a bee, it wouldn't be able to fly."
 And then I assume the fake news sites got ahold of it.</p>